Business Sentiments of ICT Companies on the Singapore Economy and ICT Industry in FY21 Q2

 Year on year revenue and manpower changes

-Businesses have become more financially fragile, with a majority of companies experiencing a decrease in revenue between Apr-Jun ’21.
+Businesses have become more financially fragile, with some companies experiencing a decrease in revenue between Apr-Jun ’21.
 About half of these companies had not expected to experience a revenue decrease in this period, prior to P2HA.

 Anecdotally, some businesses shared that they were caught off-guard and did not have enough preparation time.
 This may be seen in the figures, where 39% reported a decrease in revenue, up from 29% in the previous quarter.
 31% reported an increase in revenue, down from 39% in the previous report.